AineNicD/pands-project/README.md

 ![](scatterSepal.png)
 ![](scatterPetal.png)

-Now that I had finally figured out how to do the three tasks set out in this project it was time to put them all together in [analysis.py](https://github.com/AineNicD/pands-project/blob/master/analysis.py)
+Now that I had finally figured out how to do the three tasks set out in the program for this project it was time to put them all together in [analysis.py](https://github.com/AineNicD/pands-project/blob/master/analysis.py)

 The program [analysis.py](https://github.com/AineNicD/pands-project/blob/master/analysis.py)